jamesbrooks/poe-horticraft-pricing/README.md

 Automatically fetch Horticraft Stations from your stash and generate suggested pricing notes for them based on Horticrafting Station crafts currently listed for sale on forbiddenharvest.com.

+Caveats: Right now the automatic pricing is a very quick-and-dirty selection of the currently cheapest listed craft.
+I plan to enhance the capabilities based on looking at the N cheapest listings as well as considering craft ilevel.
+You can look at the raw data after the price suggestions to decide if you think the suggestion is reasonable.

 ## Requirements

 * Ruby (developed with 2.7.1 but it should work with some older verisons no worries)